 AcePaste is a special AceText feature that enables you to quickly paste a clip into an application, and continue working with that application after pasting.
-The default hotkey is Win+Ctrl+V. When you press this hotkey, AceText will pop up.
+The default hotkey is Win+Alt+V. When you press this hotkey, AceText pops up.
 Select the clip you want to paste, either by double-clicking on it, pressing Ctrl+Enter, or pressing the AcePaste hotkey again.
 The clip is then pasted directly into the application that was active when you pressed the AcePaste hotkey.
 If you change your mind, press the Escape key to cancel AcePaste.
-Either way, AceText will bring to front the application that was active when you pressed the AcePaste hotkey, so you can continue working straight away.
+Either way, AceText brings to front the application that was active when you pressed the AcePaste hotkey, so you can continue working straight away.

 See Look up and Reuse Text to learn how to efficiently reuse text stored in AceText.

 If you turned off automatic capture in the Operation Preferences, you can enable a hotkey to manually capture text into the ClipHistory.
-When you press this hotkey, AceText will add the text held by the Windows clipboard to the top of the ClipHistory.
+When you press this hotkey, Win+Alt+C by default, AceText adds the text held by the Windows clipboard to the top of the ClipHistory.
 To transfer text from an application into AceText, first copy the text in the application, and then press the ClipHistory capture hotkey.
 You can also enable the option to bring AceText to front after capturing.
 That way, you can immediately move or duplicate the captured clip into a collection.

 See Capture, Enter and Store Text to learn about other ways to get text from an application into AceText.

 AceEdit is a special AceText feature that enables you to quickly edit some text in another application with AceText, and continue working with that application when you're done editing.
-The default hotkey is Win+Ctrl+X. When you press this hotkey when working with an application other than AceText, AceText will pop up.
-It will show the Clipboard tab, ready to edit the text that you selected in the application you're working with.
+The default hotkey is Win+Alt+X. When you press this hotkey when working with an application other than AceText, AceText pops up.
+It shows the Clipboard tab, ready to edit the text that you selected in the application you're working with.

 When you're done editing, press the AceEdit hotkey again, or press Ctrl+Enter, or click with the mouse to activate the target application.
-AceText will then send the modified text back to the application you were working with.
+AceText then sends the modified text back to the application you were working with.
 If you change your mind, press the Escape key to cancel AceEdit.
-Either way, AceText will bring to front the application that was active when you initiated AceEdit, so you can continue working straight away.
+Either way, AceText brings to front the application that was active when you initiated AceEdit, so you can continue working straight away.

-By default, AceText will try to extract the text from the application by simulating a Ctrl+C keystroke, and paste it back by simulating the Ctrl+V key combination.
+By default, AceText tries to extract the text from the application by simulating a Ctrl+C keystroke, and paste it back by simulating the Ctrl+V key combination.
 If you want to use AceEdit with an application that copies or pastes differently, you can configure that application in the Applications Preferences.